 Besides what Studio itself offers via the welcome screen, designers and makers from all over the world have already begun crafting epic resources to help us design better and faster using Studio.
 Here are the best tutorials, freebies, and communities thus far:

-- Made For Studio (animations, UI kits, videos, tutorials, and more)
+- Made For Studio — tutorials, UI kits, videos, and inspiration

-- #invisionstudio (Dribbble tag for animations made with InVision Studio)
+- #invisionstudio — a Dribbble tag for animations made with Studio